tauri-apps/tauri-docs/docs/guides/05-building/cross-platform.md

 ### How to set up

-Go to [Tauri Action GitHub page](https://github.com/tauri-apps/tauri-action) and grab the [test build workflow example](https://github.com/tauri-apps/tauri-action#testing-the-build).
+Go to [Tauri Action GitHub page][1].
 Then head to GitHub Action on your GitHub project and choose "New workflow", then choose "Set up a workflow yourself".
 Replace the file with the test example.
-You can do the same steps for the [production build workflow example](https://github.com/tauri-apps/tauri-action#creating-a-release-and-uploading-the-tauri-bundles).
+You can do the same steps for the [production build workflow example][2].

 ### Notes